-Essentially an antihistamine is an over-the-counter medication that help fight allergy symptoms, whether they be situational or seasonal.
-Essentially the drug interferes with histamine receptors that are causing your reaction.
+Essentially an antihistamine is an over-the-counter medication that helps fight allergy symptoms, whether they be situational or seasonal.
+The drug interferes with histamine receptors that are causing your reaction.
 While the antihistamines are reducing your allergy symptoms for the better, they also play an effect on other receptors in the body.

 Do Antihistamines Cause Dry Skin?

-If you are one to experience acne from too much oil though, allergy medication may have a positive effect on your complexion.
+If you are one to experience acne from too much oil, though, allergy medication may have a positive effect on your complexion.
 “This [taking antihistamines] can be helpful for skin types that are susceptible to inflammatory acne from excess sebum production,” says Dr. Burroughs.
-However, if acne is a source of concern, it’s better to consult with a dermatologist.
+If acne is a source of concern, however, it’s best to consult with a dermatologist.